Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 In this approximation, we assume that the computational mesh $\T_C$ has been chosen to be a conventional mesh or a collection of reference polygons.
 Typically $\T_C$ should consist of good quality polygons in the Euclidean metric.
-These good quality polygons can be regular $n$-gons or almost regular $n$-gons.

-As part of the definition, we choose to approximate the metric tensor $\M$ on $T$ by its average (\ref{eq:def1M}).
-This approximation is reasonably accurate while making $\M$ be constant on each element.
-To have a constant $\M$ on each element is important since it can significantly simplify the analysis and derivation.
+As part of the definition, we choose to approximate the metric tensor $\M$ on $T$ by its average This approximation is reasonably accurate while making $\M$ be constant on each element.
+To have a constant metric on each element is important since it can significantly simplify the analysis and derivation.

-As mentioned before, $\cF$ is defined through the local mapping $\cF_T: T_C \to T$.
-The existence of such a local mapping is guaranteed by the Riemann mapping theorem, which states that there exists a conformal mapping between any two $n$-gons.
+As mentioned before, $\cF$ is defined through the local mapping $\cF_T: T_C \to T$ \revD{that is not necessarily affine in general.
+The existence of such a local mapping is guaranteed by the Riemann mapping theorem, which states that there exists a conformal mapping between any two open $n$-gons and the mapping can be extended continuously to the boundary}.
 As we will see in the next subsection, there actually exist many such mappings.
 They all satisfy

-where $\vxi_i$ and $\vx_i$, $i=1,\cdots n$, are the vertices of $T_C$ and $T$, respectively.
-Instead of constructing a specific example of these mappings, we consider to fit an affine mapping $A_T \vxi + \mathbf{c}$ in the least squares sense based on the above conditions.
-Note that such a mapping is an approximation to all bijections between $\T_C$ and $\Omega$ satisfying (\ref{interp-cond-1}).
+where $\vxi_i$ and $\vx_i$, $i=1,\cdots n$, are the vertices of $T_C$ and $T$, respectively, \revC{and both ordered counter-clockwise}.
+Instead of constructing a specific example of these mappings, we consider to fit an affine mapping \revZ{$\vx = A_T \vxi + \mathbf{c}$} in the least squares sense based on the above conditions.
+Note that such a mapping is an approximation to all bijections between $T_C$ and $T$ satisfying (\ref{interp-cond-1}).
 Although the approximation is very rough, it serves our purpose to define mesh quality measures.
 The condition for the least squares fitting is